-Microso ft Internet Explorer  🔀

-⚠ Restoring the default settings will take up to 60 seconds.
-Do not turn off power to the Router during this process.
+The following message will appear.
+Restarting the Router can take up to 60 seconds.
+It is important not to turn off the power to the Router during the restart.

-ОК

-[FW36. tif]

 4. A 60-second countdown will appear on the screen.
-When the countdown reaches zero, the Router's defaults will be restored.
+When the countdown reaches zero, the Router will be restarted.
 The Router home page should appear automatically.
-If it does not, type in the Router's address (default = 192.168.2.1) into the navigation bar of your browser.
+If not, type in the Router's address (default = 192.168.2.1) into the navigation bar of your browser.